santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Azure-Government-Training-&-Access-(Fairfax).md

 ##III.
 Azure Government Case Access

 The process could take a week or more depending on your circumstances.
 Please read through the instructions before beginning.
+The entire process could take 3 weeks to months depending on your individual circumstance.
+Temporary emergency access may be granted in some cases.

 _For emergency temporary accesses contact "Temporary Special Access Case Provisioning" (tspecialaccess@microsoft.com) alias for short term/single instance access._